← Back to blog

 How to get more Google reviews for your restaurant

-Restaurants have more review potential than almost any business — and also waste it the most.
+Restaurants have more review potential than almost any business, and also waste it the most.
 This guide shows you how to capitalize on it.

 A restaurant full of satisfied customers who never leave reviews is a business leaving money on the table.
-The average customer visits 6 restaurants per year and only leaves a review for 1 or 2 — almost always when something went very wrong or very right.
+The average customer visits 6 restaurants per year and only leaves a review for 1 or 2, almost always when something went very wrong or very right.
 Your job is to capture those moments of satisfaction.

 The perfect moment to ask for a review

-Don't ask at checkout — that's the highest friction moment of the service.
+Don't ask at checkout; that's the highest friction moment of the service.
 The best moment is 10-15 minutes after the customer received their main course and is in their best mood.
-A server who walks by and says 'So glad you're enjoying it — if you have a minute, a Google review would mean the world to us' converts better than any card or sign.
+A server who walks by and says 'So glad you're enjoying it.
+If you have a minute, a Google review would mean the world to us' converts better than any card or sign.

 QR codes placed strategically